A Checklist for Choosing the Best Payment Gateway for Recurring Payments

 - Account Updater should be one of their key features – it queries the banks regularly to ensure the card data is correct, cutting down on decline rates and reducing churn.

-- Same goes for Automated Level III processing.
+- Same goes for Automated Level 3 processing.
 It autodetects and fills in information necessary for corporate and procurement cards to process at a lower interchange rate – oftentimes leading to significant savings.

 - Another feature to look for is Direct Debit ACH scheduling – it allows merchants to get paid directly from a customer’s bank account, and they, in turn, pay less in processing fees.